mayralgr/questions-answers/questions/javaScript&timers.md

 * SetInterval: allows to run a code in a loop with intervals in between

-JavaScript works in a single thread, so the delays, and timers are not part of JavaScript but part of the window timers in the WEB API.
+JavaScript works in a single thread, so the delays, and timers are not part of JavaScript but part of the window timers in the WEB API (the browser).

 As running in a single threat, there is no concept as delaying, because this will cause the browser to get blocked.